 - 6. If machine control is configured, then a REC user button may be programmed to record arm the track. - 7.
-Use the layer switching buttons to flip between your input channels (to control the send levels to the recorder) and monitor channels (to control the monitor mix).
+Use the layer 2 controls and/or layer switching buttons to flip between your input channels (to control the send levels to the recorder) and monitor channels (to control the monitor mix).